“They see people as chess pawns and move them around when others begin to see through their actions.

 Why do They Last?

-These leaders are the most skilled at manipulation and playing games, and you fall right into it (sorry).
+These leaders are the most skilled at manipulation and playing games, and you fall right into it (not the greatest feeling).
 They are gamblers who bet on a few human characteristics for their own success.

 - People will gossip and complain, but rarely take any action against toxic leaders for fear of retaliation.